What you need to know.

 GENTLE GUM MASSAGE: With clean fingers, gently rub the sore gums.
 The pressure can provide palliative relief.

 TEETHING TOYS: Soft plastic or rubber toys are safe for your child to nibble on.
 The gentle stimulation can aid healing.
+Provide a safe teething ring or soft toy for gentle chewing.

 TEETHING GELS: Consult your paediatrician or dentist before using teething gels to ensure they are safe and appropriate for your child.